exosite-archive/exoline/README.md

   record   Write data at a specified time. create   Create a resource from a json description passed on stdin,
            or using reasonable defaults.
-  listing  List the RIDs of a client\'s children. info     Get metadata for a resource in json format. update   Update a resource from a json description passed on stdin. map      Add an alias to a resource. unmap    Remove an alias from a resource. lookup   Look up a resource\'s RID based on its alias or cik. drop     Drop (permanently delete) a resource. flush    Remove all time series data from a resource. usage    Display usage of One Platform resources over a time period. tree     Display a resource\'s descendants. script   Upload a Lua script spark    Show distribution of intervals between points. copy     Make a copy of a client.
+  listing  List the RIDs of a client's children. info     Get metadata for a resource in json format. update   Update a resource from a json description passed on stdin. map      Add an alias to a resource. unmap    Remove an alias from a resource. lookup   Look up a resource's RID based on its alias or cik. drop     Drop (permanently delete) a resource. flush    Remove all time series data from a resource. usage    Display usage of One Platform resources over a time period. tree     Display a resource's descendants. script   Upload a Lua script spark    Show distribution of intervals between points. copy     Make a copy of a client.